GretaLorraine/CarDealership/README.md

 # CarDealership

-A kids luxury car dealership with a Peter Pan and Neverland theme.
+A kids luxury car dealership with a Neverland/Peter Pan theme.